History of Kaohsiung: Postwar period (after 1945)

 After the handover of Taiwan from Japan to the Republic of China in October 1945, Kaohsiung City was established as a provincial city consisting of eleven districts.
 Around the same time, Kaohsiung County was established to be part of Taiwan Province on 6 December 1945.
 Kaohsiung City was upgraded from provincial city to special municipality on 1 July 1979.

+On 9 March 2008, the Kaohsiung Metro opened for service.

 On 25 December 2010, Kaohsiung City was merged with Kaohsiung County to form a larger Kaohsiung special municipality.
 Prior to the merging, the population of Kaohsiung City was around 1.5 million people.

 On 31 July 2014, a series of gas explosions occurred in the Cianjhen and Lingya Districts at midnight after initial gas leaks were reported earlier that day at 8:46 p.m. local time.
 The explosions left 31 dead and 309 injured.

 Economy

 Bananas were originally imported from mainland China until the Japanese colonial period.
 The Japanese government planted bananas mostly in southern Taiwan, the production of the 旗山 area was especially abundant.
 As a result, it has an honorable name of "Banana Kingdom."